ClockVapor/ClockVapor.github.io/experience.md

             <p>
                 I work on the data management team for
                 <a href="https://www.netsuite.com" target="_blank">NetSuite</a>, developing
-                internal REST services and automation to manage the cloud infrastructure and databases behind NetSuite.
+                internal services and automation to manage the cloud infrastructure and databases behind NetSuite.
 I make sure customer data is always available!
             </p>
             <p class="technologies-used">